dusandjovanovic/structured/README.md

 Composition and decoration are applied to `Room` component.
 Initially, this component does not have much functionality except for a buildable core interface and separate containers for drawing chats, graphs, and navbars.
 Decorators provide a significantly more complex component without code duplication and the ability to reuse hoc decorators.

 In the concrete example, the decorator `withPlaygroud` is used to build rooms of the `practice` type and dynamically assigns privileges and allowed activities in the form of navbar elements of `Room` components, all depending on the status of the user.
-If the user is the `master' of the room he is in, he will receive additional privileges. `withPlaygroud` is a hoc that relies on methods previously propagated by the `withIO` and `withGraph` decorators.
+If the user is the `master` of the room he is in, he will receive additional privileges. `withPlaygroud` is a hoc that relies on methods previously propagated by the `withIO` and `withGraph` decorators.
 In addition to the `withPlayground` decorator, the `withCompete` and `withLearn` decorators are also crucial.
 These three hocs are used to form rooms of different types and according to the type of room it relies on different possibilities and attributes.
-The `withAlgorithm' decorator adds the possibility of visualizing different algorithms, a possibility that is only needed in `practice' type rooms.
+The `withAlgorithm` decorator adds the possibility of visualizing different algorithms, a possibility that is only needed in `practice` type rooms.

 ```javascript
 export const RoomPlayground = connect(mapStateToProps, mapDispatchToProps)(